All Episodes

 I'm not in that position anymore.

-But if I didn't have the financing to be able to hire these big name lawyers that I've hired, these very expensive Israeli investigators that I've hired, the best at the business, these are the best of the best.
+But if I didn't have the financing to be able to hire these big-name lawyers that I've hired, these very expensive Israeli investigators that I've hired, the best of the business, these are the best of the best.

-Because I didn't have anybody really, a lot of people, some people behind the scenes.
+They might have won because I didn't have anybody, really, a lot of people, some people behind the scenes.

 Now, the people that work with me, you know, you guys had a particularly tough week, didn't you?